-Difference Between Non-Profit vs Not for Profit
+Difference Between Non Profit and Not for Profit

-Non-profit vs Not for profit do not work only to earn profits rather their priority is to first serve the society
+They do not work only to earn profits rather their priority is to first serve the society

 What is a Non-Profit Organization?

 Non Profit organizations are business which is granted tax-exempt status.
 Also, donations made to these organizations are tax-deductible to the entity that makes it.
 However, they have to make their operations and financial status open to the public so that the donors know that their contribution has been used effectively.
 They do not pay any income tax on the money they raise through donations and the money they receive in fundraising.
 They are also referred to as NPO’s.

 Non-profit can operate in religious, educational, public safety or research sectors or purposes.
 These organizations have to generate some public benefit.

 What is Not for Profit Organization?

 Not for Profit organizations do not earn profits for its owners.
 All the earned money is donated to the not for profit organization that pursues the organization’s objectives.
 These organizations are typically charities or other types of public welfare organizations.
 They are not exempt from taxation but can apply for tax-exempt status.
 Donations made to these tax-exempt, not for profit organizations may be tax-deductible for the donor